-A dental crown, also known as a cap, is a type of protective tooth restoration that completely 'caps' or covers a damaged or decayed tooth to restore its original shape, size and colour.
-Crowns improve the strength, function and appearance of a broken tooth that may otherwise be lost.
+A dental crown, also known as a cap, is a type of protective tooth restoration that 'caps' or covers a damaged or decayed tooth to try and restore its original shape, size and colour.
+Crowns should improve the strength, function and appearance of a broken tooth that may otherwise be lost.

 This Service is Available at ALl toothworks locations

 - College Park Dental, Toronto

 - King-York Dental, Toronto